 - Plumbs and purple cabbage is abundant all year

-Finally, blue and purple foods contain anthocyanins, a type of flavonoid and class of compound with antioxidant effects.
-Anthocyanins are found naturally in many foods and are the pigments which give blue and purple foods their color.
-These compounds benefit your body by fighting free radicals, soothing inflammation and have been linked to improving balance and coordination.
-Many also contain ellagic acid, a phytochemical (“phyto” means “plant”) produced by plants and are believed to prevent some cancers as well as lowering cholesterol levels.
+Finally, blue and purple foods contain anthocyanins, a type of flavonoid class of compounds with antioxidant effects.
+Anthocyanins are found naturally in many foods and are the pigments that give blue and purple foods their color.
+These compounds benefit your body by fighting free radicals, soothing inflammation, and have been linked to improving balance and coordination.
+Many also contain ellagic acid, a phytochemical (“Phyto” means “plant”) produced by plants and are believed to prevent some cancers as well as lowering cholesterol levels.

 HOW TO EAT MORE BLUE AND PURPLE FOODS

-- Vegetables like blue potatoes, eggplants, and purple cabbage are perfect to add eye appeal to salads and soups or even to serve as the main ingredient in entrees
+- Vegetables like blue potatoes, eggplants, and purple cabbage are perfect for adding eye appeal to salads and soups or serving as the main ingredient in entrees.

 - Choose black grapes for nibbling on as an easy snack